ofemiashiru/CI_MS3_MCC/README.md

 - Logged in (admin user)
     - Home, Profile, Add Movie, Manage Genres, Sign Out

-- Logged in users can only edit and delete their own reviews and movies
+- Logged in users can only edit and delete their own reviews and movies.

 ### Database Structure

-Using Lucid chart I created an ERD to show how data will flow and be stored within the MongoDB.
+Using Lucid chart I created an ERD to show how data will flow and be stored within MongoDB collections.

 ![MovieCrazyClub MongoDB Image](docs/data_models/movie-crazy-club-erd.png)